-All students in the joint programs are required to enroll in the advanced seminar in social policy that will assist them in designing their dissertation prospectus.
 Students must complete a prospectus for the doctoral dissertation for a three-person committee composed of faculty from Government or Sociology and Social Policy.
 Ordinarily the prospectus is completed by the end of the third year in residence.

 The final draft of a student’s dissertation is evaluated during a public oral defense before the dissertation committee.
 The outcomes of this hearing are pass, pass conditional on minor revisions, or fail.
 The final manuscript must conform to the requirements described in The Form of the PhD Dissertation.

 Degree Requirements in each Social Policy PhD Program: